What is MAO-A?

-Digestion and MAO-A
+Digestion and the MAO-A Gene

-In a healthy person, after serotonin is released into the gut and initiates an intestinal reflex, it is taken out of the bowel by a serotonin transporter, or SERT, found in the cells that line the gut wall.
+In a healthy person, after serotonin is released into the gut and initiates an intestinal reflex, it is taken out of the bowel by a serotonin transporter.
+This is known as SERT, found in the cells that line the gut wall.
 Some people do not have enough SERT, so they wind up with too much serotonin floating around causing diarrhea.
 There is evidence to support interaction between MAOA and serotonin transporter (SERT) genes.

-Drugs and MAO-A
+Drugs and the MAO-A Gene

-It is extremely important that you do not take any medications that are MAO inhibitors .
+It is extremely important that those with elevated serotonin levels do not take any medications that are MAO inhibitors .
 Findings suggest that individuals with polymorphisms in MAO genes, which result in altered MAO function, may be at increased risk for developing the serotonin syndrome when taking serotonin-enhancing drugs such as tramadol.